Farama-Foundation/PettingZoo/README.md

 Our API models the games as *Agent Environment Cycle* (AEC) games.
 This is because the conventional game model (Markov Games) descendant APIs for multi-agent RL can't model many games that you'd like to, [Arxiv Link].

-Assuming you have a list of policy functions, interacting with your environment looks this looks like:
+Assuming you have a dictionary of policy functions, interacting with your environment looks like:

 ```
-policy_list = [policy_1, policy_2 ... policy_n]
+policy_dict = {0:policy_0, 1:policy_1 ...
+2:policy_n}
 observation = env.reset()
 while True:
 	for agent in env.agents: